etienneraimondeau/blog/_posts/2021-04-07-covid_cards.markdown

 If you would like to translate the cards, please contact me at using the <a href="{{ "/contact/" | relative_url }}" target="_blank">Contact page</a> or at contact.lapipette[at]gmail.com

-To save them right-click and choose "save-as" (Sorry will improve this at some point)
+To save them right-click and choose "save-as" (Sorry will improve this at some point).

 **English**<br/>
 ![Card progress](assets/images/vaccine_cards/en/210302_vaccines_cards-01.png#thumbnail)